vikahl/aws-cert-notes/network-cloudfront.md

 # Cloudfront

 - Content delivery network (CDN)
-- User requesting content from the edge location, either it is cached or it will be retrieved.
+- User requesting content from edge locations, which either has it cached or retrieves it (and then caches)

 ## Terminology and concepts

-- Edge location, location where the content will be cached.
+- _Edge location_, location where the content will be cached.
 Separate to an AWS region/AZ.
+  - Not read only, it's possible to write/put to them to.
-- Origin, origin of the file, can be a S3 bucket, EC2 instance, elastic load balancer, Route53.
+- _Origin_, origin of the file, can be a S3 bucket, EC2 instance, elastic load balancer, Route53.
-- Distribution, the CDN, consisting of a collection of edge nodes.
+- _Distribution_, the CDN, consisting of a collection of edge nodes.
 - Two types of distributions
-  - Web distribution, typically used for websites
+  - _Web distribution_, typically used for websites
   - RTMP, used for media streaming
-- Edge locations are not just read only, it's possiblet to write/put to them to.
-- Objects are cached for the time to live (ttl)
+- Objects are cached for the time to live (TTL)
 - Cached objects can be cleared, but it will be charged.
-- Accessed can be restricted to signed urls or signed cookies.
+- Access can be restricted to signed URL or signed cookies.